-Error Description Access An attempt is made to grab a key/button combina- tion already grabbed by another client.
-An attempt is made to free a colormap entry not allocated by the client or to free an entry in a colormap that was cre- ated with all entries writable.
-An attempt is made to store into a read-only or an unallocated colormap en- try.
-An attempt is made to modify the access control list from other than the local host (or otherwise au- thorized client).
-An attempt is made to select an event type that only one client can select at a time when an- other client has already selected it.
-Alloc The server failed to allocate the requested resource.
-Note that the explicit listing of Alloc errors in re- quest only covers allocation errors at a very coarse level and is not intended to cover all cases of a server running out of allocation space in the middle of ser- vice.
-The semantics when a server runs out of alloca- tion space are left unspecified, but a server may gen- erate an Alloc error on any request for this reason, and clients should be prepared to receive such errors and handle or discard them.
-Atom A value for an ATOM argument does not name a de- fined ATOM.
-Colormap A value for a COLORMAP argument does not name a defined COLORMAP.
-Cursor A value for a CURSOR argument does not name a de- fined CURSOR.
-Drawable A value for a DRAWABLE argument does not name a defined WINDOW or PIXMAP.
-Font A value for a FONT argument does not name a de- fined FONT.
+Error Description Alloc The server failed to allocate the requested resource.
+Note that the explicit listing of Alloc errors in request only covers allocation errors at a very coarse level and is not intended to cover all cases of a server running out of allocation space in the middle of service.
+The semantics when a server runs out of allocation space are left unspecified, but a server may generate an Alloc error on any request for this reason, and clients should be prepared to receive such errors and handle or discard them.
+Atom A value for an ATOM argument does not name a defined ATOM.
+Colormap A value for a COLORMAP argument does not name a defined COL-ORMAP.
+Cursor A value for a CURSOR argument does not name a defined CUR-SOR.
+Drawable A value for a DRAWABLE argument does not name a defined WIN- DOW or PIXMAP.
+Font A value for a FONT argument does not name a defined FONT.
 A value for a FONTABLE argument does not name a defined FONT or a defined GCONTEXT.
 GContext A value for a GCONTEXT argument does not name a defined GCONTEXT.
 IDChoice The value chosen for a resource identifier either is not included in the range assigned to the client or is already in use.
-Implementation The server does not implement some aspect of the re- quest.
-A server that generates this error for a core re-

-Error Description quest is deficient.
-As such, this error is not listed for any of the requests, but clients should be prepared to receive such errors and handle or discard them.
-Length The length of a request is shorter or longer than that required to minimally contain the arguments.
-The length of a request exceeds the maximum length ac- cepted by the server.
+Implementation The server does not implement some aspect of the request.
+A server that generates this error for a core request is deficient.
+As such, this error is not listed for any of the requests, but clients should be pre- pared to receive such errors and handle or discard them.
+Length The length of a request is shorter or longer than that required to mini- mally contain the arguments.
+The length of a request exceeds the maximum length accepted by the server.
 Match An InputOnly window is used as a DRAWABLE.
 In a graphics request, the GCONTEXT argument does not have the same root and depth as the destination DRAWABLE argument.
-Some argument (or pair of ar- guments) has the correct type and range, but it fails to match in some other way required by the request.
+Some argument (or pair of arguments) has the correct type and range, but it fails to match in some other way required by the request.
 Name A font or color of the specified name does not exist.
-Pixmap A value for a PIXMAP argument does not name a de- fined PIXMAP.
+Pixmap A value for a PIXMAP argument does not name a defined PIXMAP.
 Request The major or minor opcode does not specify a valid request.

-Value Some numeric value falls outside the range of values accepted by the request.
+Error Description Value Some numeric value falls outside the range of values accepted by the request.
 Unless a specific range is specified for an argument, the full range defined by the argument's type is accepted.
-Any argument de- fined as a set of alternatives typically can generate this error (due to the encoding).
-Window A value for a WINDOW argument does not name a de- fined WINDOW.
+Any argument defined as a set of alternatives typically can generate this error (due to the encoding).
+Window A value for a WINDOW argument does not name a defined WIN- DOW.